Paradoxial8172/Paramath/README.md

 View [Paramath](https://pypi.org/project/paramath/) on PyPi!

 ## VERSION
-0.1.2 | August 2 2024
+0.1.3 | August 14 2024
 ## INSTALL
 - Use package manager [pip](https://pip.pypa.io/en/stable/) and run the following command in your command prompt.
 ```bash
 pip install paramath
 ```
 ## CHANGE LOG - 0.1.1 -> 0.1.2
-- Added the following log functions: log, log10, logb (logarithmic functions are still being tested. results may not be 100% accurate)
-- Added a new function nrsqrt() which works just the same as sqrt() but instead, it uses the Newton-Raphson algorithm.
-- Edited all trignometric functions to allow user to choose between degrees (DEGREES) and radians (RADIANS).
-By default, the function is set to DEGREES.
-- Added two classes, Volumetrics & Security.
-Volumetrics() contains functions for finding volumes of several 3D shapes.
-Security() contains two functions, a password generation function, and a function that gives a score based on the strength of a password.
-There are plans for creating hashing functions.
+- Added the System() class.
+This class offers functions for encoding and decoding strings and other python objects as well as tools for finding the size of Python objects and variables in bytes.
+There are also functions available for converting Python objects and variables into their binary, hexadecimal, and octal representations.
-- Added constants: DEGRESS, RADIANS, FUNCTION, Y_EQUALS (FUNCTION & Y_EQUALS do not have any functionality as of right now.)
+- Added constants: BASE16, BASE32, BASE64, BASE85.
+(FUNCTION & Y_EQUALS still do not have any functionality as of right now.)
 ## BUG FIXES
 - General bug fixes found during development.
 ## USAGE